FooBarShebang/introspection_lib/Documentation/References/UD003_logging.md

-# Module introspection_lib.traceback Reference
+# Module introspection_lib.my_logging Reference

 ## Scope

-This document describes the intended usage, design and implementation of the functionality implemented in the module **logging** of the library **introspection_lib**.
+This document describes the intended usage, design and implementation of the functionality implemented in the module **my_logging** of the library **introspection_lib**.
 The API reference is also provided.

 The functional objects covered in this document are: